philipturner/molecular-renderer/Documentation/windows-instructions.md

 Run `./install-xtb.bat` in Git Bash, at the repo directory.

-If have trouble installing the simulators, comment out the following lines of `Package.swift`:
+If you have trouble installing the simulators, comment out the following lines of `Package.swift`:

 ```swift
 workspaceDependencies += [